dotnet/docs/docs/core/tools/dotnet-install-script.md

 `-ProxyAddress`

 If set, the installer uses the proxy when making web requests.
+(Only valid for Windows)

 `--verbose`